txbits/TxBitsDeployer/README.md

 1. `./dbmigrate.sh <environment>`
 1. `./dbpopulate.sh <environment>`

-After deploying the database you'll need to restart the frontend.
+After deploying the database you'll need to restart the `frontend` and `wallet`.